Once Upon a Time in Iraq: Interviewees

 Note: Several of the above were omitted from the version made for American television.

 Episodes

 Reception

-Once Upon a Time in Iraq received critical acclaim following its release.
-The Guardian called it "a gripping, harrowing masterpiece" and praised its content, noting the use of interviews with people who were there, as opposed to prioritising interviews with politicians and analysts.
-New Statesman similarly gave it a rave review, calling it a "duty" to watch and praising Bluemel's storytelling.
+The Guardian called Once Upon a Time in Iraq "a gripping, harrowing masterpiece" and praised its content, noting the use of interviews with people who were there, as opposed to prioritising interviews with politicians and analysts.
+New Statesman called it a "duty" to watch and praising Bluemel's storytelling.